balloch/config_files/README.md

 `sudo usermod -aG docker $USER`
 (You will need to log out after this step for docker to work)

+## Other Software:

+Now go install the software in the Ubuntu Setup

 ## ZSH And Oh My ZSH